gizinski-jacek/qr-file-share/README.md

 An app for easy file sharing between your PC and phone.

-For the Backend API go [here](https://github.com/gizinski-jacek/qr-file-share-api).
+For the API go [here](https://github.com/gizinski-jacek/qr-file-share-api).

 ## Table of contents